perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 ## Project sections
 **1.0 Data Download**- Automated download of GHS and OSM data: [Link to code](https://github.com/perezjoan/PPCA-codes/blob/main/1.0%20Import_ghs_osm_data.ipynb)
 _Description:_
-This script acquires and processes spatial data using Google Earth Engine, OpenStreetMap, and QGIS tools.
-It downloads GHS raster data (population estimate), OSM data (roads, buildings and land cover) and converts it to vector format, and saves it in a GeoPackage.
+This script facilitates the acquisition of spatial data using a combination of Google Earth Engine, OpenStreetMap, and QGIS tools.
+It starts by authenticating and initializing Earth Engine and downloading Global Human Settlement (GHS) raster data for a specified year.
+The GHS data is then exported as a raster image for a defined geographical area.
+Once downloaded, the raster data is converted to vector data using
+QGIS and saved in a local GeoPackage.
+The script proceeds to extract building data within the same geographical area from OpenStreetMap, cleans the data by removing any list-type columns, and saves the cleaned data into the GeoPackage.
+Additionally, the script extracts street data from
+OpenStreetMap, converting it into a GeoDataFrame format and filtering it to separate pedestrian streets from primary roads.
+Both sets of street data are visualized and saved in the GeoPackage.
+The result is a set of spatial data layers, including GHS population data, building footprints, and street layers.

 _Requirements:_
 - A specific working environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/1.0%20environment.txt)